oswida/cyber/docs/en/srd.md

 **Intrusion Countermeasures Electronics (ICE)**: Infosphere nodes can have automatic defense systems.
 This means they have an additional **ICE** factor expressed in **damage dice** (d4 to d12).
 Each round of hacking they make an attack on a character, reducing hacker's HP and INF.
 Hackers recognize the 'white' and 'black' ICE.

 **Black ICE** (officially illegal), has an additional feature:
-- *Critical Damage*: inflict in the PSY of the target, the same number of points of damage as you have inflicted in the INF this turn.
+- *Critical Damage*: inflict the same amount of damage to PSY that was inflicted to INF this turn.

 **Software**: any character with a neuroprocessor can use an **infodeck** (takes up one space in the inventory) to store **programs**.
 Programs can assist the player with hacking or defending nodes, but require **activation**.
 The infodeck can store any number of programs.

 **Software Activation**: In order to use the functions of the software stored on the infodeck, the character must activate the software.
 This procedure does not require any resources but counts as an **action in the round**.
 The maximum number of activated programs a hacker can have is equal to **the current INF level divided by 3** (round up).
 One action is sufficient to activate all available programs at any given time.
 It takes one action to swap any number of active programs for another.
-If a character's INF ability level changes and some programs were activated, adjust the amount of activated software to the current INF level.
+If a character's INF changes and some programs were activated, adjust the amount of activated software to the current INF.

 **Software creation**: similar to cybermodifications, players can create their own software freely describing its effects and matching them to the game mechanics.